Gian Maria Lepscky. Self portrait, 1934. Oil on canvas, 50 x 40 cm. Padova (Italy), private collection. On sale

-In applying to sacred themes, Lepscky seems invest all his culture and artistic expertise: he masters the notions on the figurative structure he musthold up even if it seems made only of color; stairs chromatic and the relationships between contrasting colors, between the light and shadow; the syntactic pagination where has good game a non-a priori perspective depth, but based on the figures and chromatic variations.
+In applying the sacred themes, Lepscky seems to investing all his culture and artistic expertise: he masters the notions on the figurative structure that must hold up even if it seems made only of color; chromatic scales and the relationships between contrasting colors, between the light and shadow; the syntactic pagination where has good game a non-a priori perspective depth, based on the figures and chromatic variations

-When the Resana cycle ends (which includes, in addition to the ceiling, two large wall mirrors), also closes the tragic parenthesis of the war and for Lepscky starts the last season of his production, closely connected to the most fragile phase of one existential parable marked by great moral rigor.
-At that epochal juncture, every artist set himself the problem of how to continue to paint, to sculpt, where to place oneself, what art was more: profession, talent or reasoning, ideology?
+When the Resana cycle ends (which includes, in addition to the ceiling, two large wall mirrors), the tragic parenthesis of the war also closes, and for Lepscky starts the last season of his production, closely connected to the most fragile phase of an existential parable, marked by great moral rigor.

-There is a work, a still life of bottles, dated 1945 which accounts for his independent position, in his own way provocative, which manifests a lucid awareness of one’s work.
+There is a work, a still life of bottles, dated 1945, which accounts for his independent position, in his own way provocative, which manifests a lucid awareness of his own work.

 Omaggio a Matisse (Omage to Matisse), 1945.
 Oil on panel, cm 68 x 46

-With this well-made picture launches a catilinaria in the form of a still life against the avant-gardes about to spread on the ridge of the year zero of modernization, rapid and global, in the immediate post-war period.
-But how, seems to ask the painter, for at least three decades the figuration has reigned supreme, unchallenged, sometimes more neoclassical, times more popular, and now comes the word of the avant-garde that all of a sudden, with a clean slate, they erase good painting, craft, the museum.
+“How it comes?”
+Seems to ask the painter.
+For at least three decades the figuration has reigned supreme, unchallenged, sometimes more neoclassical, times more popular, and now the word of the avant-garde comes, and all of a sudden, with a clean slate, it erases good painting, craft, and museums.

-marked a very painful vulnus for the artist who, in the Second World War, more than forty years old, was recalled as an officer to Tunisia and Libya and remained there for almost two years.
+carried a very painful wound for the artist who, in the Second World War, more than forty years old, was recalled as an officer to Tunisia and Libya and remained there for almost two years.

 As soon as he returned he was arrested by the Germans, the day after the armistice.
 He managed to escape but certainly the accumulation of suffering and the dust breathed in Africa had seriously undermined health and irremediably burdened with the weight of life.

-However, around 1945, a new life seems to flow in his paintings that take up the verse of the Thirties painting with a certain taste for composition and palette, preferring the theme of still lifes.
+However, around 1945, a new life seems to flow in his paintings that take up the lines of the Thirties painting with a certain taste for composition and palette, preferring the theme of still lives.

-The appearance of the Indios theme and the consequent stylization of the form has to do with the willingness to make a clean slate of his pictorial expertise and return to a zero degree, to that figurative simplification that is anchored to the primitive, naive tradition as Piepaolo Luderin has clearly seen and to the corresponding subjects who could identify themselves, also as a content, with those elementary, primitive forms, such as the Indians indeed.
+The appearance of the Indios theme and the consequent stylization of the form are expression of his willingness of making a clean slate of his pictorial expertise and return to zero, to that figurative simplification that is anchored to the primitive, naive tradition and to the corresponding subjects who could identify themselves, also as a content, with those elementary, primitive forms, such as the Indios indeed.

 Cesto con cipolle (Basket with onions), 1944.
 Oil on panel, cm 67 x 76

-In the same context he develops a theme also surfaced sporadically in previous years: le masks, masquerades.
+In the same context he develops a theme that surfaced sporadically also in previous years: masks and masquerades.

 Widespread theme of course, that Lepscky himself had already attended in the years before the war, but now he introduces this iconographic motif, full of symbolic values, in the context of the simplification taking place in his painting.

-The masks that are presented in 1959 at the Bergamo Prize are in fact a lot schematic, linear and thin, almost devoid of matter and with soft colors.
+The masks that he presents in 1959 at the Bergamo Prize are in fact very schematic, linear and subtle, almost devoid of matter and with soft colors.